a note from Managing Director, Susie Williams.

 Well, thank goodness!

 The world is really short on stories about young, fit men.

 In all seriousness, I am not arguing that stories about young, fit men are not enjoyable, sophisticated or valuable.
 (Shout out to Barely Methodical Troupe’s Bromance.)
 But I am arguing for more stories that include different kinds of people, specifically women.
 I want to see more women.
 I want to see women who look different from each other.
-I want to see so many women that no single women has to stand as a symbol of what all women can be.
+I want to see so many women that no single woman has to stand as a symbol of what all women can be.

 Alisan’s paper speaks exclusively to French schools where research on the subject actually exists.
 I’m not aware of similar research on North American schools.
 If you are - please share!
 And if there isn’t any, can we get some?
 Any researchers out there looking for a project?
 A cursory glance at the past few graduating classes at ENC (in Montreal) sadly supports this trend.
 It’s definitely worth looking into.